daniele-frade/42sp-cursus/04_born2beroot/guide/born2beroot_guide.md

     - Create a virtual hard disk now
     - VDI (VirtualBox Disk Image)
     - Storage on physical hard disk: Dynamically allocated
-    - File location and size: for this project, I chose `8GB` for the size
+    - File location and size: for this project, I've opted for an 8GB file size
     - After that, your VM is created and is showing on the VM list

 5. Change the Network: